bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 76°
+- 77°
-- Mostly Clear
+- Clear
 - 95% humidity
-- 8 mph wind
+- 9 mph wind
-- 28% cloud cover
+- 11% cloud cover
 - 30 AQI 🟩
 - 0.04 inches of rain in the past 24 hours
-- 1.23 inches of rain expected in the next 48 hours
+- 1.14 inches of rain expected in the next 48 hours

 <noscript>
 <p>Today's Temperature</p>